International Biology Olympiad (IBO): IP-Friendly Guide

 1 What is the IBO?

-The IBO is a yearly biology competition for secondary-school students aged 14-19 as of 31 December in the competition year.
+The IBO is a yearly biology competition for secondary-school students selected by their country/region.

 2 Competition format